A group of people 800 million strong are critical to solving our environmental crisis.

 With stakes this high, the earth can’t afford missing out on any potential lifeline that could help it reverse some of these challenges.

-We need every actor at every level of society playing their part.
+We need every actor at every level of society playing their part as a lifeline.

-Unfortunately, every single day, governments, ministries, organizations, and ordinary individuals often forget about one of the most important groups of people in the world when it comes to stopping climate change.
+Unfortunately, every single day, governments, ministries, organizations, and ordinary individuals often forget about one of the most important groups of people in the world as a lifeline when it comes to stopping climate change.
 This group of people actually makes up ten percent of the human population.

 We’re talking about the world’s poor and vulnerable communities in the underdeveloped and exploited parts of the world.
 The majority of these people have agricultural lives and live in rural areas.

-They are the most affected by a changing climate, but they also have the most underappreciated potential.
+They are the most affected by a changing climate, but they also have the most under appreciated potential as a lifeline to change for the better.

 Major actors overlook these groups far too often.